Governors

 Business Member and Chair of the Governing Body

-Much of his work has involved academic and industrial consultancies, in addition to experience in Europe, America, China and Australia.
-He has published over 120 articles, books and research reports in a diverse range of areas including dyslexia, psychopharmacology, communications and safety.
+Much of his work has involved academic and industrial consultancies with experiences gained across Europe, America, China and Australia.
+He has published articles, books and research reports across a diverse range of areas including dyslexia, psychopharmacology, communications and safety.

-He has been a school governor and FE corporation governor for over 30 years.
-He is a Deputy Lieutenant for Cheshire and is actively involved with Chester Cathedral as a Lay Canon.
+Tim has extensive experience as a Governor in both the school and FE sectors and is also a Member of the Bangor University Council.
+He is a Deputy Lieutenant for Cheshire and is a Lay Canon at Chester Cathedral.
 He is a freeman of the Cities of London and Chester.
-He assumed the role of Chair of the Board in January 2021.

 Learn more